-Policy maintenance expenses are derived from the Company's own internal cost studies projected into the future with an allowance for inflation.
-All expenses, including overheads, are functionally allocated by line of business, between the administration of the business and the acquisition of the business.
+Policy maintenance expenses are derived from the Group's own internal cost studies projected into the future with an allowance for inflation.
+All expenses, including overhead, are functionally allocated by line of business, between the administration of the business and the acquisition of the business.
 All expenses related to the administration of the business are used to determine the policy maintenance unit costs.
 No expenses related to the acquisition of the business are included in the unit expense assumption used in the valuation of the actuarial liabilities.
 Interest sensitive and Universal life policies are assumed to be twice as costly to administer as traditional life policies.
 The inflation assumption is kept consistent with the investment assumption.
-The initial inflation rate is based on average calendar year inflation over the last 3 years and declines over the life of the policies such that real returns after 30 years are between 2.0% and 3.3% (2018: 2.0%and 3.6%).
+The initial inflation rate is based on expected inflation on internal company expenses and declines over the life of the policies such that real returns after 30 years are about 1.7% (2019: 2.5%).